ancordovag/SCLIP/Readme.md

 ## 0. Requirements
 Install dependences from ```requirements.txt```. <br>
 Download MSCOCO dataset in the folder ```SCLIP/coco```.
-The annotations were gotten from [MSCOCO 2017 Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) and the images from [MSCOCO 2017 Train Images](http://images.cocodataset.org/zips/train2017.zip) and [MSCOCO 2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip).
+The annotations were gotten from [MSCOCO 2017 Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) and the images from [MSCOCO 2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip).
 Download only the annotations of [Google Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/download) (Image Labels).

 Edit the path in `preprocessing/config.yaml` to point to your dataset folder (e.g. _/data/SCLIP_).